fkohlgrueber/rust-clippy/rfcs/0001-syntax-tree-patterns.md

 }
 ```

-In the future, clippy could use this system to also provide lints for custom syntaxes like those found in macros.
+In the future, Clippy could use this system to also provide lints for custom syntaxes like those found in macros.

 # Final Note